 Green tea is a variety of tea that has a centuries-old tradition in Asia, especially in Japan and China.
-In these countries, many myths surround this healthy hot beverage.
+There are many myths surrounding this healthy hot beverage in these countries .
 It is said to help you lose weight, detoxify the body, and fight cancer.
-Let us enlighten you about this popular type of tea.
+Now let us enlighten you about this popular type of tea.

 Many people love green tea for its invigorating effects.
-However, the hot beverage also has many other health benefits.
+The hot beverage also has many other health benefits.
 Read on to find out what green tea does for you and what you need to keep in mind when preparing it.

 What Green Tea Is

 Especially in China and Japan, green tea has been a tradition for thousands of years.
-In the meantime, the tea variety has also become a popular drink in many countries and has arrived in everyday life.
+In the meantime, the tea variety has also become a popular drink in many countries and has taken its place in our in everyday lives.

 Many people drink the stimulating tea instead of coffee or as a milder variant to black tea.